aresalejandro/spriteCloud/README.md

 * Selenium
 * TestNG
 * Cucumber
-* Bonigarcia
+* Log4j
+* Bonigarcia (Allows to get the browser driver and set up the configuration)

 ## Reports
-The report, once we run the test, are located in target/cucumber-reports
+The report, once we run the test, are located in target/cucumber-reports or in the maven report: reports/cucumber-reports

 ## Project structure